 AO STB

 The AO STB performs several functions to enable the delivery of VoD assets.
 It will communicate with the AO back-office over the AO VoD link.
-Once it has received a valid asset ID for a VoD asset that needs to be delivered over IP, it will interact with the AO VSP, with the AO DRM platform and with the CDN to obtain the asset.
+Once it has received a valid asset ID for a VoD asset that needs to be delivered over IP, it will interact with the AO VSP, with the AO DRM platform and with the Wyre CDN to obtain the asset.

 AO STB – AO Back-End Integration